george24601/interview/behavioral.md

 Alternative:
 Can interview for more alternatives, but I get much less interview in Toronto, as compared to in NYC Stay on the current job is not a good idea either - Our CTO left only 1 month after me.

+## Ask interviewer questions

+* learning oppurtunities?
+* how easy to move teams
+* learn different technicial area?
+* How do people share learning from past projects to help accumulate the knowledge?
+* Come up with a list of questions that matter most to you!